brijeshb42/brijeshb42.github.io/_posts/2017-04-12-creating-rte-part-2-text-styling.md

 Now that we have understood how draft-js works, let's start by creating a plugin that handles keyboard shortcuts mentioned above. `Draft-js` has a utility method that detects common key combinations and emits desired signal strings.
 For example, when <kbd>CMD</kbd>+<kbd>B</kbd> is pressed on Mac, it emits string - `bold`.
 So we will be using this utility method to add basic styling to text using keyboard.

-Simplest `draft-plugin-plugin` is just on object with all any or all the handlers that you want to use.
+Simplest `draft-plugin-plugin` is just on object with all or some of the handlers that you want to use.
 We will be using the `keyBindingFn` handler of `Editor` to add B, I, U styling.
 Let's start by creating a `plugins` directory inside `src`.
 Now create a file called `basicTextStylePlugin.js` inside `plugins` and add the following code –

 {% highlight javascript linenos %}
 import {